 1. You can’t log into your router

-Once you set up our home internet router, you rarely log back in.
+Once you set up your home internet router, you rarely log back in.
 Once you decide to log in to check out why internet speeds have slowed to a crawl, you discover your administration passwords aren’t working.

 Why can't you get in?
 Did you change the default username and password while setting up the machine?